 Pension Credit is a means-tested benefit that increases the amount you receive in your state pension.
 You can qualify for Pension Credit at the same time as you start receiving the state pension.
 It comprises of two elements.
 Guaranteed Credit tops up your weekly income if it’s below a certain level.
 The second element, Savings Credit, is an extra payment for people who have saved up for their retirement.
 Due to changes in the law, this component is being phased out.

-The Winter Fuel Payment is also available to people who were born on or before 5th January 1953.
+The Winter Fuel Payment is also available to people who were born on or before 5th August 1953.
 It is designed to help you pay your heating bills by providing a tax-free payment of between £100 and £300 over the winter period.
 If you receive a state pension or another social security benefit, you will automatically receive the payment.
 For more assistance associated with fuel costs, find out about Staying warm in winter.

 The NHS offers older people concessions across many services that younger people would usually be required to make a contribution towards.
 Depending on your circumstances, you might be entitled to free dental care, prescriptions, eye tests, wigs and fabric supports.
 You may also be able to claim contributions towards the cost of travel to hospital and vouchers to help you pay for glasses or contact lenses.
 These Health benefits are explained in greater detail on the Age UK site.